 A strict proportional grid organizes the composition: the floor plan is 12x12m; the interior, 9x9m; and the oversized steel doors, 3x3m - these were manufactured by the client's engineering company, as were the bespoke spindles on which they pivot, so allowing each door, which weighs 340 kilos, to be opened with a push of a single finger.
 The grid template was also used to configure the shuttering joints and fenestration divisions.

 Structurally, the cantilevered platform comprises a series of precast concrete slabs, tied back to massive drum foundations.
 A finishing layer of in-situ concrete gives the floor surface an aesthetic uniformity.
 The walls and the ceiling were similarly cast in-situ.

-Integral to the project is the concrete's carefully formulated off-white finish which refines the pavilion's dialogue with the surrounding terrain.
-And, from an environmental standpoint, the use of special non-oiled shuttering ensured that the lake’s fish population came to no harm during the pavilion’s construction.
+Integral to the project is the concrete's carefully formulated off-white finish.
+This refines the pavilion's dialogue with the surrounding terrain.
+And, from an environmental standpoint, the use of special non-oiled shuttering ensured that the lake's fish population came to no harm during the pavilion's construction.